cs-south-sound/curtain-raiser/how_to/ssh/ssh_keygen/README.md

 cat ~/.ssh/id_mykeyname-rsa.pub
 ```

-Finally note that the comment `myusername` is added to the end of the key.
+Finally, note that the comment `myusername` is added to the end of the key.
 It may not be necessary, but some applications may expect the username.
 Additionally it may be helpful for the server administrator to know to
 whom the key belongs.